 \subsection{Extension of the setting to more general situations}

 Our results could be formulated differently by assuming that the initial data is localised in Fourier variables on a set $\Omega$ in which the assumptions \textbf{H1}, \textbf{H2} and \textbf{H3} of Theorem~\ref{theorem0} are satisfied.
 More precisely, we assume that $\Omega$ is a $\Z^d$-periodic open subset of $\R^d$ such that there exists a unit cell ${\mathcal B}$ of $\Z^d$ for which $\Omega\cap \mathcal B$ is strictly included in $\mathcal B$.
-We prove here that the analysis of $\varsigma^t$ of $(\psi^\eps(t))$ in $\R^d\times\Omega$ can be performed by localizing the initial data $\psi^\eps_0$, which allow to extend the results of Theorem~\ref{theorem0} to such data with less strict assumptions on the modes.
+We prove here that the analysis of the semi-classical measure $\varsigma^t$ of $(\psi^\eps)_{\eps>0}$ in $\R\times \R^d\times\Omega$ can be performed by localizing the initial data $\psi^\eps_0$, which allows to extend the results of Theorem~\ref{theorem0} to data with less strict assumptions on the Bloch energies.

 \begin{lemma} Let $\Omega$ as above and $\chi\in{\mathcal C}^\infty(\R^d)$ be $2\pi\Z^d$-periodic, supported in the interior of $\mathcal B+2\pi\Z^d$ and equal to 1 on $\Omega$.
 Let $U_\chi^\eps(t)$ be the solution of equation~\eqref{eq:U} with initial data $\chi(\eps D) U^\eps_0$.
 Then, for every $s\geq 0$ there exists a constant $C_s>0$ such that, for all $t\in\R$,